dartlangfr/game-store-codelab/user-story-2.md

 <a name="user-story-2-hints"></a>
 > **Hints:**
 >
-> - Try first to display the names of the games.
+> - Try first to display only the names.
 > - The `game` attribute in `x-game` should be a public attribute.
 (See [Custom Attributes](https://www.dartlang.org/polymer-dart/#custom-attributes))

 ## [Next >](user-story-3.md)